-There have been a number of explanations proposed for why the base rate fallacy occurs.
-One of the main theories posits that it is a matter of relevance, such that we ignore base rate information because we classify it as irrelevant and therefore feel that it should be ignored.
-It has also been suggested that the base rate fallacy results from the representativeness heuristic.
+There have been a number of explanations proposed for why the base rate fallacy occurs, but two theories stand out from the rest.
+The first theory posits that it is a matter of relevance: we ignore base rate information because we classify it as trivial and therefore feel like it should be ignored.
+The second theory suggests that the base rate fallacy results from the representativeness heuristic.

 Furthermore, Bar-Hillel explains that part of what makes us view certain pieces of information as more relevant than others is specificity.
 The more specific information is to the situation at hand, the more relevant it seems.
 Individuating information is, by nature, incredibly specific.
 As such, we denote it as highly relevant.
-Base rate information, on the other hand, is very general.
-We categorize it as low relevance information.
-In making a judgment, we take into consideration the information we consider to be relevant and ignore that which has been deemed irrelevant.
-To us, this may feel like an effective strategy, but it can actually compromise the accuracy of our judgments.
+On the other hand, base rate information is very general.
+For this reason, we categorize it as having little relevance.
+Together, these varying levels of specificity cause us to only consider individuating information when making decisions.
+Little do we realize is that base rate information is often a better indicator of probability, compromising the accuracy of our judgments.

-Bar-Hillel contends that representativeness is not a sufficient explanation for why the base rate fallacy occurs, as it cannot account for this fallacy in all contexts.6 That being said, representativeness may be one of the factors that contributes to the base rate fallacy, specifically in cases like the Tom W. study described by Kahneman and Tversky.7
+Bar-Hillel contends that representativeness alone is insufficient at explaining why the base rate fallacy occurs, as it cannot account for all contexts.6 That being said, representativeness is still a factor contributing to the base rate fallacy, specifically in cases like the Tom W. study described by Kahneman and Tversky.7

 Why it is important